octo-technology/OpenTezos/docs/dapp/front-user-experience.md

 }
 ```

-Let's see how to use this bollean into our `BuyTicketButton`.
+Let's see how to use this boolean into our `BuyTicketButton`.
 We need first to check if there is a pending transaction: it must be done before any contract call (step 1).
 If a transaction is pending, the user must be notified and asked to wait (step 2).
 Then, once a transaction is sent, the boolean must be set to `true` (step 3).
 Finally, once the transaction is validated or rejected, the user has to be notified, and the boolean set back to `false` (step 4)

 ``` typescript
   return <button onClick={() => {